 Winter and spring bulbs at Dawn Gardens are in bloom from January through May.
 About 5,000 bulbs have been planted almost every year since 2002.
-Even though over 50,000 have been planted there are probably more than 250,000 flowers now every year because the bulbs, especially the daffodils, multiply every year.
+Even though over 50,000 have been planted there are probably more than that now because the bulbs, especially the daffodils, multiply every year.

 Many people ask how that many bulbs can be planted and the next videos show how my workers, Jesse and Vicente, do it.

 After planting outside west fence.